Wolves have come home to Colorado.

 The original range of Canis lupus in North America extended from the far northern edge of Alaska to central Mexico and from the west coast to the east, except for the southeastern United States, where it was replaced by the red wolf, Canis rufus.
 But wolves have been driven out of their natural habitats and now only occupy about 10% of their former range.

-Many juvenile wolves disperse from the area they were born and look for opportunities to join other groups of wolves or start a new pack with another dispersing wolf.
+Many young wolves disperse from the area they were born and look for opportunities to join other groups of wolves or start a new pack with another dispersing wolf.
 This mixing of animals with different genetic makeup and resulting different physical, behavioral, and physiological characteristics maintains the ability of populations to respond to environmental change, with climate change being one of the most important factors to consider today.

 Intentional Reintroduction Allows Management Flexibility